Tips For Surviving Murph

 Honor MURPH by Giving it Your Best

-Spring is officially in the air, and it’s never too early to start shifting your attention towards Memorial Day.
+Spring is officially in the air, and it’s never too early to start shifting your attention towards Memorial Day and the Murph challenge.
 For most that means hot dogs and cold beers.
 But for those who enjoy a tough challenge and a great workout then it means something completely different: MURPH.

 For anyone who isn’t familiar with the Murph WOD, it consists of:

 Strict protocol calls for performing all reps of each exercise before moving on to the next exercise.
 For example, run the 1st mile then do all 100 pull ups, followed by all 200 push ups, followed by all 300 squats and finished off with a 2nd one-mile run.

 If it wasn’t already hard enough; it’s done for time (with a time cap of 70 minutes) and while wearing a 20lb weight vest.
 This makes for one brutal challenge that truly separates the men and women from the boys and the girls.

 If you plan on doing the MURPH challenge on Memorial Day it might be a good idea to start prepping now.
 Here are a few tips to help you survive and even thrive:

 MURPH is most definitely not something where you want to try out that new fasting-cardio fad.
 You are going to need to eat your Wheaties before this one.

 Make sure to eat a good meal that is carb-heavy a few hours before starting.
 It’s also not a bad idea to have a few energy gel packs on hand so you can take one about 20 minutes before and one during.